Homicide crimes in Minnesota

 - negligently or intentionally permitting dangerous animal to run uncontrolled off premises or unconfined, etc.

 Second degree manslaughter attempts to describe less severe crimes.
 But there still must be serious negligence plus a death.
-And an effective second degree manslaughter defense requires the best murder attorney.
+And an effective defense requires the best murder attorney.

 Criminal Vehicular Homicide, Minnesota Statutes §609.21, generally: